VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: GDPR/CCPA Background

 The CCPA~\cite{CCPA_regs} recognizes that consumer verification is not absolutely certain.
 It establishes two thresholds of certainty.
 The lower threshold, called \emph{reasonable degree of certainty}, may be satisfied by matching at least two pieces of information provided by the consumer (CCPA Regs. \S{}999.325(b)).
 The higher threshold, called \emph{reasonably high degree of certainty}, may be satisfied by matching at least three pieces of information provided by the consumer, and obtaining a signed declaration from the consumer (CCPA Regs. \S{}999.325(c)).
 However, other means of verification may also satisfy these thresholds.
-Verification of the consumer identity must always, at a minimum, meet the {\em reasonable degree of certainty} threshold (CCPA Regs. \S{}999.325(b,d)).
-Furthermore, requests to learn specific pieces of PII must meet the {\em reasonably high degree of certainty threshold} (CCPA Regs. \S{}999.325(c)).
-Finally, a consumer may instead use a third-party verification service (CCPA Regs. \S{}999.326).
+Verification of the consumer identity must always, at a minimum, meet the {\em reasonable degree of certainty} threshold.
+Furthermore, requests to learn specific pieces of PII must meet the {\em reasonably high degree of certainty threshold}.
+Finally, a consumer may choose to use a third-party verification service (CCPA Regs. \S{}999.326).

 The design of a verification method should balance the administrative burden on the consumer (CCPA Sec.
 1798.185(a)(7)) with the likelihood of unauthorized access and the risk of harm (CCPA Regs. \S{}999.323(b)(3)).